15 Until Next Time…

 • Boosting/Tree-based Models: At the time of this writing, boosting methods consistently deliver the best predictive performance for tabular data, and are quite computationally efficient relative to deep learning techniques.
 That’s reason enough to know how to use them and keep them handy.

 Besides the models, it’s crucial to understand how to evaluate your models (cross-validation, metrics), how to interpret them (coefficients, SHAP, feature importance, uncertainty), and how to manage the data you’re working with.
-We’ve covered a lot of this in the text, but there’s always more to learn, and more to practice.
+While we’ve discussed many topics in the text, there’s always more to learn, and more to practice.

 Despite getting an occasional shout-out, GAMs appear to still be quite underrated in the data science community, probably because the tools in Python to implement and explore them are relatively lacking5.
 On the plus side, the tools in R are excellent, though they can take some getting used to.